 An employee who has positive test results, or who refuses to submit to drug and alcohol testing, will be subject to disciplinary action (up to and including unpaid suspension and termination).

-B. Violations
+Violations

 Any violation of this policy will result in disciplinary action (up to and including unpaid suspension and termination).
 Employees who observe violations of this policy are required to report this to their supervisor or to the Executive Director.
 At its discretion, ADCS may require that an employee participate in and successfully complete a rehabilitation program, at the employee’s expense, as a condition of continued employment.